arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='general'>General Questions:</a>

 * Why Functional Programming matters?
 When should a functional programming language be used?
-* How do Companies like Microsoft, Google, Opera and Mozilla profit from their browsers?
+* How do companies like Microsoft, Google, Opera and Mozilla profit from their browsers?
-* Why opening a TCP socket has a large overhead?
+* Why does opening a TCP socket have a large overhead?
 * What is Encapsulation important for?
 * What is a real-time system and how is it different from an ordinary system?
 * What's the relationship between real-time languages and heap memory allocation?